elsewhencode/project-guidelines/README.md

 #### 9.1.2 Naming fields
 * The request body or response type is JSON then please follow `camelCase` to maintain the consistency.
-* Use field labels for resource properties instead of using the same name as data base fields, You can adapt your existing fields to a changed or evolving database without introducing breaking changes.
+* Expose Resources, not your database schema details.
+You don't have to use your `table_name` for a resource name as well.
+Same with resource properties, they shouldnt be the same as your column names.
 * Only use nouns in your url naming and don’t try to explain their functionality and only explain the resources (elegantly).